Streaming pipelines overview

 This feature is for customers on our Enterprise edition only.
 Visit Matillion pricing to learn more about each edition.

-Streaming pipelines are a complete end-to-end solution for near-real-time data ingestion, allowing you to capture and synchronize data from source databases and write to a target data warehouse.
+Streaming pipelines provide a complete end-to-end solution for near-real-time data ingestion, allowing you to capture data from a source database and write it to cloud storage or a data warehouse.

 Core concepts